david-macmahon/FrequencyDriftRateTransforms.jl/README.md

 deviation.
-This can be useful for plotting so that the displayed values are SNR values, but for searching it is much more efficient to denormalize the single SNR threshold via the `fdrdenormalize` function, shich multiplies the SNR value by the standard deviation of the FDR and adding the mean of the SDR.
+This can be useful for plotting so that the displayed values are SNR values, but for searching it is much more efficient to denormalize the single SNR threshold via the `fdrdenormalize` function, shich multiplies the SNR value by the standard deviation of the FDR and then adds the mean of the SDR.
 The denormalized SNR value can then be used as the threshold with the non-normalized FDR values.
 This latter approach can also be performed as part of `findprotohits` by passing `snr=true` as a keyword argument.